Denis535/UIToolkitThemeStyleSheet/Packages/com.denis535.uitoolkit-theme-style-sheet/Readme.md

     - SliderField
     - IntSliderField
     - ToggleField

-This package adds support for the following files to the editor:
+This package extends the editor to add support for additional formats:
 - Pug
 - Stylus (with more advanced syntax)